ozchamo/YAKKO/README.md

 It is not a management tool for OpenShift.
 It has a small overlay of features to assist in the "automation" of getting things done that may otherwise be repetitive, but once your cluster is up, you can delete YAKKO for all you know, but since it can do a few things post install (see "Day 2 Ops)" you should keep it!

 **REQUIREMENTS:**
-- a box with enough RAM such that you can build:
+A PC/server running RHEL8 or Fedora 32/33 with enough RAM such that you can build:
    - 3 node clusters in a server with 32GB+ RAM (I've succeeded on a box with 24GB but it's old and the CPU gets in the way :)
    - Many node clusters on 48GB/64GB (3 masters + many workers) with plenty RAM to spare

 **NICE TO HAVES:**
 - Project cockpit is a good (though hungry) friend